zwjyyc/finch/README.md

 * These are the models coded and used by me, organized by where it is applied;
 * I am keep updating this project;
 * Thanks for all the stars, you have given me much more than I deserved;
+* If you have anything unclear (e.g. how to run / how to use), feel free to drop me an email
 ## Installation
 The following command clones all the files (>200MB);
 ```